 For someone dealing with a mood disorder like bipolar, increased sexual activity with few boundaries can lead to shame, broken relationships and bewilderment.

 At another extreme, anxiety can prevent some from forging intimate relationships altogether, leading to increased feelings of isolation and poor self-concept.

-Greater opportunities for sexual exploration can be fraught for anyone; increased awareness around consent and the backlash against misogynistic campus and cultural traditions have made everyone wary.
+Greater opportunities for sexual exploration can be fraught for anyone; increased awareness around consent and the backlash against the misogynistic campus and cultural traditions have made everyone wary.
 For those coping with emerging anxiety, depression or mood dysregulation, sexuality and its expression can be dangerous territory.

-School or work environment
+School or Work Environment

 By late September, some young adults may be beginning to feel uncomfortable.
 An inability to meet the basic expectations of getting to class and completing assignments can leave one feeling overwhelmed.

 For those entering the workforce, getting to work on time, feeling uncertain of expectations, and feeling uncomfortable in the work environment can create a feeling of dread.
-Still, others might feel stuck in a workplace situation that doesn’t fit — perhaps this means being underemployed or having difficulty finding work that is meaningful.
+Still, others might feel stuck in a workplace situation that doesn’t fit.
+Perhaps this means being underemployed or having difficulty finding work that is meaningful.
 Any kind of disconnect between the envisioned career hopes and the reality of how it is unfolding can be challenging.

 On a personal level, some young adults may feel disconnected from friends and family.
 This can be particularly acute for those who are away from home for the first time.
-Loneliness can be debilitating and, for some, shameful in a period which is touted as one of the best times in life.
+Loneliness can be debilitating and, for some, shameful in a period which is glorified as one of the best times in life.